Women and the Minimum Wage, State by State

-Already, 2014 has brought notable progress on the minimum wage at the state level: Connecticut, the District of Columbia, Delaware, Hawaii, Maryland, Massachusetts, Minnesota, Rhode Island, Vermont and West Virginia have passed minimum wage increases.
-In addition, voters in Alaska, Arkansas, Nebraska, and South Dakota approved ballot initiatives to increase the minimum wage in their states.
-Voters in Illinois affirmatively answered a non-binding question to tell their state legislators to increase their minimum wage.
-These measures are important steps forward, but raising the federal minimum wage, including the minimum wage for tipped workers — as proposed by the Fair Minimum Wage Act — is essential to help millions of workers across the country support themselves and their families.
+2014 brought notable progress on the minimum wage at the state level, as Connecticut, the District of Columbia, Delaware, Hawaii, Maryland, Massachusetts, Minnesota, Rhode Island, Vermont and West Virginia passed minimum wage increases.
+In addition, voters in Alaska, Arkansas, Nebraska, and South Dakota approved ballot initiatives to increase the minimum wage in their states, and Illinois voters affirmatively answered a non-binding question to tell their state legislators to increase their minimum wage.
+These measures are important steps forward, but raising the federal minimum wage — including the minimum wage for tipped workers — is essential to help millions of workers across the country support themselves and their families.
 And because women are the majority of workers who would get a raise, increasing the minimum wage would also help close the wage gap.

 Share of minimum wage workers who are women: NWLC calculations based on unpublished U.S. Department of Labor, Bureau of Labor Statistics data for all wage and salary workers.
 Figures are annual averages for 2014.
 Available data do not permit a precise calculation of the percentage of women making the state minimum wage in all states due to the increments by which wages are reported.
 Estimates are based on the share of workers who are women at or below the reported wage levels immediately above and below the relevant state’s minimum wage.
 “Minimum wage workers” refers to workers making the minimum wage or less.